opnsense/docs/source/manual/install.rst

 +-----------------------+-----------------------+

-Embedded (nano) image store logging and cache data in memory only, while Full versions will keep the data stored on the local drive.
+Embedded image store logging and cache data in memory only, while full versions will keep the data stored on the local drive.
 A full version can mimic the behavior of an embedded version by enabling RAM disks, this is especially useful for SD memory card installations.